neogeographica/quakesounds/CONFIGURING.md

 Configuring quakesounds
 -----------------------

-This description assumes that you've already read the "Quickstart" and "Customizing" sections in README.md.
+This description assumes that you've already read the "Quickstart", "Walkthrough", and "Customizing" sections in README.md.
 Below are more details about exactly how the quakesounds configuration is interpreted.

 ### Config format